jack4Lindsay/tag/README.md

 A new online game!

 NetGame originally was the expansion of my knowledge on networking as I began to develop more network-based software.
-However, it has changed into something much more than that now!
+However, it has changed into something much more than that!

 NetGame now has server and client programs, which do the following: